Clean Your Coffee Maker

 It’s important to use the right amount of vinegar for your coffee maker.
 Some machines require a 1:2 ratio while others suggest less.

-So make sure you know what kind yours is before adding it in.
+So make sure you know what kind of yours is before adding it in.
 If there isn’t any information on your machine about how much the manufacturer recommends.

 Try using only half as much if theirs calls for more than 2 parts water and one part vinegar or going by these guidelines instead.
 Most machines call for 3/4 cup white distilled vinegar per gallon (128 ounces) of cold tap water – but not all!